Many people are willing to drive great lengths to see leaves change in the fall. That’s me! Fall is my favorite time of year to travel.

 You can do everything you do over the summer months except swim.
 See my article on Tuscany attractions with kids for ideas.
 Biking on the walls of Lucca with my family under the yellow fall trees (pictured above) is one of my all-time favorite travel moments.

 The vineyards of Chianti look like this … need I say more?
-Unlike Napa, November is a bit too late here for the best of fall color — pencil October 2011 in your planner!
+Unlike Napa, November is a bit too late here for the best of fall color.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!